lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 templates but sometimes, you feel that a generator is necessary, especially if you need to implement a lot of logic.
 See the next section to know more.

-Writing a **custom writer** is not a very common tasks.
-Most plugins developers end up doing the writing part directly into the generator, which does not seem to be a bad practice of anything.
+Writing a **custom writer** is not a very common task.
+Most plugins developers end up doing the writing part directly into the generator, which does not seem to be a bad practice.

 ## JavaScript Index Generator Module